Sebastian Gorka Says He Won’t Renew His Contract With Fox News

-The Hollywood Reporter says that Gorka reached out to them this evening to announce that he would not be renewing his contract with the network as he has his own syndicated show with Sinclair TV, which owns stations across the country.
+The Hollywood Reporter reports that Gorka reached out to them this evening to announce that he would not be renewing his contract with the network as he has his own syndicated show with Sinclair TV, which owns stations across the country.

 “I decided not to renew my contract since I have a new nationally syndicated radio show and a position with Sinclair TV which obviated a new arrangement with FNC.”